Avuyile-Plaatjie/Avuyile-Plaatjie/README.md

 # ⭐ Entry-Level Summary
-> _“Growing one project at a time.
-Learning, improving, and writing code with purpose.”_
+> Growing one project at a time.
+Learning, improving, and writing code with purpose.